inveniosoftware/docs-invenio-rdm/docs/install/scaffold.md

 - You may be prompted with `You've downloaded /home/<username>/.cookiecutters/cookiecutter-invenio-rdm before.
 Is it okay to delete and re-download it? [yes]:`.
 Press `[Enter]` in that case.
 This will download the latest cookiecutter template.

 - Some OpenSSL versions display an error message when obtaining random numbers, but this has no incidence (as far as we can tell) on functionality.
-We are investigating a possible solution to raise less eyebrows for appearance sake.
+We are investigating a possible solution to raise less eyebrows for appearance’s sake.